alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 ### Saving a single web page

-I start by saving an HTML file.
-I usually use the "Save As" button my web browser.
+I start by saving the HTML file, usually using the "Save As" button my web browser.

-I open each file in my web browser and my text editor, then I use the developer tools to look for supporting resources that I should save.
+Then I open that file in a web browser and my text editor.
+Using the browser's developer tools, I look for supporting resources that I need to save locally -- stylesheets, fonts, images.
-I save additional files and make changes in my text editor, then I reload the page in my browser and check the result.
+I download any missing files, edit the HTML in my text editor to point at the local copy, then reload the page in the browser to see the result.
-I gradually iterate towards my desired result -- a self-contained, offline copy of the original web page.
+I keep going until I have a self-contained, offline copy of the page.

-When I'm in my browser's developer tools, I spend most of my time in tabs:

-The *network* tab tells me about the resources the page is requesting -- is it loading files from my local disk, or a remote server?
+Most of my time in the developer tools is spent in two tabs.

+**Network** show me what resources the page is loading.
+Are they being served from my local disk, or fetched from the Internet?
-The goal is that everything should be coming from a local disk.
+The goal is that *everything* comes from disk.

 <figure style="width: 600px;">
   {%